neobit/neobit/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/neobitdev)
 <br>
 <br>
 Hi, my github is kind of crazy, but I try my best.
 I work in fullstack development, blockchain smart contracts and game development.
-I usually reply to messages on Instagram and my email.
+I usually reply to messages on Instagram and my <a href="mailto:contactneobit@gmail.com">email</a>.
 In the button right above you can join my gamedev Discord server if you are interested in asking questions and sharing knowledge.
 <br>
 <br>
 💻・ Fullstack Programming Apprentice<br>